akosiaris/greek-oil-refinery-prices/README.md

 You can also choose to feed it to whatever datastore you like (e.g. I plan to eventually post it to Elasticsearch and graph it via Grafana)

 # TODOs:

-* Fill in historical data

-* Figure out how to parse the really awkward date formats

 * Unit tests